It costs Greater Change just £1,300 to help an individual out of homelessness.

-There were an estimated 4,751 people sleeping rough in England on a single night in the Autumn of 2017.
-This was up by 15% on 2016 (source: Rough Sleepers Statistics Autumn 2017, England).
+An estimated 4,751 people were sleeping rough in England on a single night in the Autumn of 2017.
+This was up by 15% in 2016 (source: Rough Sleepers Statistics Autumn 2017, England).

 78,930 households were in temporary accommodation on 31 December 2017.
-60,520 of these households included dependent children and/or a pregnant woman.
+60,520 of these households included dependent children and/or pregnant women.
 There were 120,510 children or expected children within these families.

 The length of time people can stay in temporary accommodation can range from a single night to indefinite.
-There are a number of different types of temporary accommodation:
+There are several different types of temporary accommodation:

 Each type of temporary accommodation has its own rules on access and lengths of stay and may not always be appropriate for the individuals staying in them.